RanHao1999/SWA-Data-Analysis/README.md

 Then, the user can run GMM_3component.py for a long interval.
 These codes are well-commented.
 Enjoy!

+Steps for using the GMM codes:

+Let’s say you want to run the GMM from t1 to t2.

+1.Go to GMM_Hao_Tutorial.ipynb,
+Set “yymmdd” and “timeslice” to t1,

+Manually set “dividing_idx” (the separation velocity index between alpha and proton),

+Run the rest of the code

+2.Go to GMM_3components.py
+In the main() function: Set t_start as t1 + 4s,

+Set t_end as t2,

+Run the code

 Folder structure:
   - main
     - codes in the main folder